akyeshi/NorStor/README.md

 ## Features

+- Product feature: users can see a list of product to shop from
-- Search function: users can filter product listing via search text in the search bar
+- Search feature: users can filter product listing via search text in the search bar
 - Cart feature: users can add product items on cart and change order quantities
 - Checkout feature: users can mimick checkout of the cart, but here you will see the order history instead of a entering a payment method option